John H, CA

 Between 12 - 20 MILLION pounds of lead related to hunting ammo and fishing tackle enters our wetlands and waterways EACH YEAR, per the U.S. Geological Survey.

-Eliminating lead bullets isn't anti-hunting; it's pro-human and wildlife health.
+Eliminating lead bullets isn't anti-hunting, it's pro-health for the environment, wildlife, and people!

 Conservation